Family Caregiver Program

 Licensed medical adult day centers are comprehensive programs specially tailored for adults who need supervision and assistance during the day.
 Based in the community, centers bring together health, social and other supportive services in a protective, friendly and non-institutional setting.
-See link to brochure for listings and additional information or contact us for a printed copy.
+See Licensed Adult Medical Day Care Facilities in Maryland.

 3. Are there any support groups for caregivers?

 Holy Cross Caregiver Resource Center has caregiver support groups.
 Call 301-754-7152 or go to the Holy Cross site.
 Many people find the flexibility and anonymity of online support groups to be useful.
-Go to Montgomery County's Senior website for a list of online support groups.
+See Resources in Social Support & Caregiving on Montgomery County's Senior Site for online support groups.

 4. Are there any websites that are useful for caregivers?

 U.S.Government's Caregiver Resource Page.
 Find nursing home, assisted living, or hospice; check eligibility for benefits; get resources for long-distance care giving; and find support.
 Lotsa Helping Hands is a free website for coordinating a group of family and friends who help with various tasks.
 Caregivers set up a members-only community and then post jobs on the website’s calendar.